SciML/SciMLSensitivity.jl/docs/src/examples/sde/SDE_control.md

 # training loop
 @info "Start Training.."

-# optimize the parameters for a few epochs with ADAM on time span
+# optimize the parameters for a few epochs with Adam on time span
 # Setup and run the optimization
 adtype = Optimization.AutoZygote()
 optf = Optimization.OptimizationFunction((x, p) -> loss(x), adtype)